 7" alloy plugs rated to 6000psi

-To confirm offshore capability and extreme reliability, we completed a two-year programme to deliver 7" alloy plugs for deployment in the North Sea, rated to 6000psi differential pressure at 60cm (2') in length.
+To confirm offshore capability and extreme reliability, we completed a two-year programme to deliver 7" plugging & abandonment alloy plugs for deployment in the North Sea.
+Rated to 6000 psi differential pressure, and with an effective seal of 560 mm (22") in length, they replace 30 metres (100ft) of traditional cement plugging.
 Extensive development and testing took place in collaboration with an operator consortium and the UK Government to develop the formulation of the metal seals.
 The mechanical properties and creep behaviour of the alloy under service pressure/temperature conditions were verified through an OGIC-funded partnership with the University of Aberdeen.

 Contact us for more information.